ChewingPencils/drafts_to_gist/ReadMe.md

 	Line breaks are preserved.

-	This will be the third paragraph of the note
+	This will be the third paragraph of the note.

 Use the Gist action and the note will be sent to Pythonista.
 Once gist is created, a web browser will open to show the raw contents of the gist.